 Sustainable travel: 6 ways to make a positive impact on your next trip

-To break it down, sustainable travel is about being a responsible traveller and making smarter choices in every aspect of your trip.
 That doesn't mean you need to totally overhaul your vacation though.
 We've put together a list of practical tips that will help you along the way, even if you're just getting started on your sustainable travel journey.

 Travel off-peak or off-beat